 Camber or cross slope

-Camber or cross slope provided to raise the middle of the road in the transverse direction to drain of water.
+Camber or cross slope of the road component is provided to raise the middle of the road in the transverse direction to drain of water.
 Inadequate slopes result in flooding of water on the pavement which may deteriorate the surface in course of time.
 The too steep slope is undesirable for it will erode the surface.

 Camber or cross slope serves as Surface protection especially for gravel and bituminous roads.
-They protect the sub grade by providing proper drainage and enables quick drying of pavement which in turn protects the vehicles from slipping and thereby increases safety.
+They protect the sub grade by providing proper drainage.
+This also enables quick drying of pavement.
+This in turn protects the vehicles from slipping and thereby increases safety.

 The value of camber depends on the type of material used for making it and rainfall density in that region.